404-geek/transformer/test/README.md

   --end                         END                         Set end of the chunk data (int) --last                        LAST                        Set if current chunk data is last (bool) --split_points                SPLIT_POINTS                Set split points of the file (int[])

+custom arguments:
+  You can also pass custom arguments.
+It should start with '--' and should have a '=' and then the value.
+There should not be any spaces between the words ('--file_name' is accepted, '--file name' is not accepted)

+  Example: --file_name=test
 ```

 ### Example